pedroavoto/WineQuality/README.md

 ### How do you plan to evaluate your machine learning algorithm?
 •	Regression:&nbsp;

-  o	Framework: K-fold Cross-Validation
+  • Framework: K-fold Cross-Validation

-  o	Metrics: RMSE, R^2
+  • Metrics: RMSE, R^2

 •	Classification:&nbsp;

-  o	Framework: K-fold Cross-Validation
+  • Framework: K-fold Cross-Validation

-  o	Metrics: Confusion Matrix, ROC Curve, Precision & Recall Curve
+  • Metrics: Confusion Matrix, ROC Curve, Precision & Recall Curve
 ### Links to one or two relevant datasets.
   - https://archive.ics.uci.edu/ml/datasets/wine+quality
 ### One example of prior research on the topic.